dbashford/mimosa-ember-test/README.md

 * `npm install -g phantomjs` (If you are on Windows, this will not install phantomjs properly.
 You will need to [download phantomjs from the site](http://phantomjs.org/download.html) and add the executable to your `PATH`)
 * Add `'ember-test'` to your list of modules.
 Mimosa will install the module for you when you start up.
+* Check the [default config](https://github.com/dbashford/mimosa-ember-test#default-config) to verify it syncs with your app.
+If it doesn't, you'll have a few things to configure/update.
 * Write tests!
 By default `ember-test` considers any file compiled/copied to `watch.compiledDir` that ends with `-spec.js`, `_spec.js`, `-test.js` or `_test.js` a test.

 ## Functionality